CHB2025/react-typescript-tailwind/README.md

-# Getting Started with Create React App
+# Getting Started with React Typescript Tailwind

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+It uses [Craco](https://github.com/gsoft-inc/craco) to customize the postcss configuration.

 ## Available Scripts